skrghosh/apt-dataset/README.md

 ## Acknowledgements

-Special thanks to MITRE and the Caldera team for their guidance in creating these simulations.
+Special thanks to MITRE and the Caldera for releasing the tools and guidance in creating these simulations.

 ---